return1/return1.at/content/2010-09-13-python-und-zope-als-unterrichtswerkzeuge.rst

 :category: Python
 :tags: didactics, education, python, thesis, zope
 :slug: python-und-zope-als-unterrichtswerkzeuge
+:summary: My german thesis about python and zope in education

 German Thesis, so this post is written in German.
 If you are interested in the english abstract, please feel free to grab it from